parinck/jobs/companies.md

 # Companies

-Companies are sorted by in alphabetical order.
+Companies are sorted by alphabetical order.

 ## Agencies